geofflamrock/stack/README.md

 Managing multiple branches that all work together into a set of work can be a difficult task, particularly over time if you need to wait for reviews whilst your `main` branch has moved forward, or you need to incorporate feedback to your work.

 This tool can help you to manage multiple branches that form together into a `stack`.

+See [stacking.dev](https://www.stacking.dev/) for a longer description of the problem this tool is aiming to help you solve.

+Note: This repo is under active development and is likely to have rough edges, bugs and missing things.

 ## Getting started